Oirase-21/Oirase-21/README.md

 - 👋 Hi, I’m @Oirase-21

-- 👀 I’m interested in ...
-Anime, Videogames, technology and Cars
+- 👀 I’m interested in Anime, Videogames, technology, and Cars just to give a very broad description.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cyber Security while continuing to expand my knowledge in java.
-Java (data structures), javascript, and python

 - 📫 How to reach me ...
+Email: Dbrown26@nyit.edu Phone: 6462560916

 <!---